universokobana/kobana-ruby-client/README.md

 This Ruby gem provides a convenient method to interact with the Kobana APP, simplifying operations with charges and bank billets.

+This is BETA and can change anytimes.
+Use with caution.

 ### Prerequisites

 - Ruby version >= 2.7.0